tidepool-org/datica-policies-jamdocs/docs/policies.md

 * Security, system, and application audit logs
 * Internal information security protocols, plans, and processes

-Access to Tier 2 (Confidential) data is limited to Datica employees and third parties operating under an executed non-disclosure agreement.
+Access to Tier 2 (Confidential) data is limited to Tidepool employees and third parties operating under an executed non-disclosure agreement.
 This information should never be stored on a computing device or electronic storage media that is personally owned unless expressly permitted.

 See the System Security Policy, Data Integrity Policy and Encryption Standard for detailed enumeration of the controls necessary to protect Tier 2 (Confidential) data at rest and in transit.

 **Tier 3 - Private**

-This tier includes "official use only" information about the business and its personnel that can be shared with Datica staff and its authorized partners, but will not be routinely made available to the public without explicit authorization from the Privacy Officer or CSO or delegate.
+This tier includes "official use only" information about the business and its personnel that can be shared with Tidepool staff and its authorized partners, but will not be routinely made available to the public without explicit authorization from the Privacy Officer or CSO or delegate.
 Information in this category includes, but is not limited to:

 * Operational procedures
 * Employee benefits "brochure" information